qvantel/orcd-frontend/annotations.md

   1. To open the annotations panel, click the settings icon in the top bar and select Annotations.
   2. Set the datasource to ‘you source’ and use the ‘Graphite event tags’ input box to filter by tags.
   - Individual wildcards also work to display all events.
-  - When you have add an annotation a checkbox appere in the top of grafana.
+  - When you have added an annotation, a checkbox will appear in the top of grafana.
 With this checkbox you can turn the annotation on and off.

  Source: https://www.hostedgraphite.com/docs/advanced/annotations-and-events.html#grafana-annotations